marcglasberg/fast_immutable_collections/README.md

    Also, its counter reverts to 0.
 ```

 The auto-flush process is a heuristic only.
-However, note the process is very fast, using only simple integer operations and a few bytes of memory.
+However, note the process is very fast, using only
+simple integer operations and a few bytes of memory.
+It guarantees that, if a collection is being
-It guarantees that, if a collection is being used a lot, it will flush more often than one which is not being used that often.
+used a lot, it will flush more often than one which is not being used that often.
+It also guarantees
-It also guarantees a collection will not auto-flush in the middle of sync operations.
+a collection will not auto-flush in the middle of sync operations.
+Finally, it saves no references
-Finally, it saves no references to the collections, so it doesn't prevent them from being garbage collected.
+to the collections, so it doesn't prevent them from being garbage collected.

-If you think about the update/publish cycle of the `built_collections` package,
+If you think about the update/publish cycle of the `built_collections` package, it has an
-it has an intermediate state (the builder) which is not a valid collection,
-and then you publish it manually.
+intermediate state (the builder) which is not a valid collection, and then you publish it manually.
-In contrast, `fast_immutable_collections` does have a valid intermediate state (unflushed)
+In contrast, **FIC** does have a valid intermediate state (unflushed)
-which you can use as a valid collection,
+which you can use as a valid collection, and then it publishes automatically (flushes) after the
-and then it publishes automatically (flushes) after the async gap (when so configured).
+async gap (when so configured).

 As discussed, the default is to have auto-flush turned on, but you can turn it off.
-If you leave it on, you can tweak the `flushFactor` for lists, sets and maps.
+If you leave it
+on, you can tweak the `flushFactor` for lists, sets and maps.
+Usually, lists should have a
-Usually, lists should have a higher `flushFactor` because they are generally still very efficient when unflushed.
+higher `flushFactor` because they are generally still very efficient when unflushed.

-The minimum `flushFactor` you can choose is `1`, which means the collections will always flush in the
+The minimum `flushFactor` you can choose is `1`, which means the collections will always flush in
-next async gap after they are touched.
+the next async gap after they are touched.

 ```
 IList.flushFactor = 150;